 Information on nanotechnologies in general can be found on the Europa website on nanotechnologies.

+In 2011, as part of the second review of regulatory aspects of nanomaterials (in preparation), DG Environment commissioned a study "Review of Environmental Legislation for the Regulatory Control of Nanomaterials" that was conducted by Milieu.
 The objective of the study was to review environmental legislation for waste, water and other relevant acts as regards their legal coverage of nanomaterials and, where possible, implementation on the ground.
 The second objective was to identify and describe legislative and implementation gaps in environmental legislation, including details on whether gaps relate to a lack of legal coverage, limitations in technical capacities or dependences on other legislation.

 There are some further thematic studies that touch on the emerging issue of nanomaterials and the environmental legislation, e.g. "Coherence of Waste legislation".